Hawks ranked in top 15% for third straight season.

 See photos of the five inductees into this year's UMES Hall of Fame and moments from the HOF induction ceremony.

 Keith S. Davidson was named Director of Athletics at the University of Maryland Eastern Shore (UMES) on March 2, 2007.
 UMES President Thelma B. Thompson announced his appointment at a press conference held in the William P. Hytche Athletic Center.

 Davidson had served as Acting Director of Athletics at UMES since January 2006.
-Previously he was Associate Athletic Director for Compliance at UMES from May 2003 until last year.
+Previously, he was athletics Associate Athletic Director for Compliance.

 "Mr. Davidson was the unanimous selection of the President's Athletic Advisory Committee following a national search," said President Thompson.
 "I am confident he will improve UMES athletics, guiding a program that will compete for championships in all sports in the Mid-Eastern Athletic Conference (MEAC).

 Most recently, Davidson can be credited with arguably the best year ever in Hawk Athletic history.
 Under his guidance the Hawks captured the 2008 NCAA National Championship in Women's bowling.
 It is the first NCAA title in school history.
 They became the first Historically Black College or University (HBCU) to ever win a women's national championship.
 The rest of his department also felt the success as they captured a total of four MEAC Championships (women's bowling, men & women's cross-country and women's indoor track & field).
 Two of his teams were also runners up to the MEAC title (volleyball and women's outdoor track and field).
 Because of that, the women's teams at UMES finished second in the conference's All-Sports Award.